abpframework/abp/docs/en/Blog-Posts/2024-07-31 v8_3_Preview/post.md

 ![](new-abp-cli-cover-image.png)

 The new ABP CLI extends the old ABP CLI, adds more features that are used by ABP Studio behind the scenes, and is also fully compatible with the new templating system.
-We created a blog post, which you can read at [https://abp.io/blog/introducing-the-new-abp-cli](https://abp.io/blog/introducing-the-new-abp-cli) to highlight the reason behind this change and insights of the new ABP CLI, you can check it out if you want to learn more.
+We created a blog post, which you can read at [https://abp.io/blog/introducing-the-new-abp-cli](https://abp.io/blog/introducing-the-new-abp-cli) to highlight the reason behind this change and insights into the new ABP CLI, you can check it out if you want to learn more.

 ### New ABP Community Articles